 In recent years, with the increasing incidence of industrial trauma and traffic accidents, more and more patients suffer from orbital fractures.
 The bone of the orbital wall is weak, and bone defects are prone to occur after fractures.
 It is necessary to use biological materials to replace the missing bone tissue to reconstruct the orbital structure.
 In the past, the materials used to repair the orbit were mainly autologous bone, hydroxyapatite, bioactive glass, silica gel, etc., but they all had defects of varying degrees and were prone to complications such as displacement and infection.
-In the early 1990s, the application of titanium alloys in the repair of orbital fracture defect solved those problems.
+In the early 1990s, the application of titanium alloys in the repair of orbital fracture defects solved those problems.

 There is a dense inert oxide film on the surface of the titanium alloy.
 It is this oxide film that makes the titanium alloy have good biocompatibility and can reduce the probability of infection after implantation in the human body.

-Titanium alloy has high strength and lightweight.
+Titanium alloy has high strength and is lightweight.
 After being implanted in the human body, it can reduce the load on the human body and also reduce the operating load of medical staff.

 Titanium alloy has the elastic modulus closest to the human body’s natural bones and excellent wear and corrosion resistance.
 It can be processed and molded into a shape that matches the edge of the bone defect, and it is not easy to loosen after healing.